googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 are ignored.

 A valid color glyph definition shall define a bounded region—that is, it shall paint within a region for which a finite bounding box could be defined.
+A clip box can be specified to set overall bounds for a color glyph (see below).
-The different paint formats have different boundedness characteristics:
+Otherwise, boundedness is determined by the graph of paint tables that describe the color glyph content.
+The different paint formats have different boundedness
+characteristics:

 * PaintGlyph is inherently bounded.
 * PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient,